Ekwugha/Ekwugha/README.md

 - 👋 Hello, I’m Ekwugha Elochukwu,
-- 👀 I’m interested in web and mobile development with blockchain development lately,
+- 👀 I’m interested in Web and Mobile Development,
-- 🌱 I'm a Frontend web developer and  Blockchain developer and my strenghts are JavaScript(React), Nextjs, MongoDB, Solidity, Ethersjs, Hardhat, Alchemy, Quicknode, GraphQL, ChainLink oracle,  Nodejs...
+- 🌱 I'm a Frontend Web and Mobile Developer skilled in JavaScript, TypeScript, React, Next.js, React Native, Node.js, Express.js, MongoDB, GraphQL, and modern API integrations.
-- 💞️ I specialize in creating fullstack website using nextjs and also creating dApps for clients ranging from indiviuals and small bussiness all the way up to large enterprise corporations.
-I'M KEEN TO WORKING FOR COMPANIES AND ALSO PARTNERING WITH INDIVIDUALS WITH HIGHLY DEVELOPMENTAL IDEAS.
-I am very skilled with developing or building website from the scratch as well as also working on other types of websites.
+- 💞️ I specialize in designing and developing full-scale web and mobile applications, transforming concepts into production-ready products using modern technologies like Next.js and React Native.
+I work with individuals, startups, and enterprise teams to build high-quality digital solutions from the ground up.
+I am committed to collaborating on innovative, growth-driven ideas and delivering robust, scalable, and user-centric applications tailored to business needs.
 - 📫 You can reach me on:
 - Email: elloekwugha@gmail.com
 - [Twitter](https://twitter.com/darealElo_)